 Oak Bluffs has beautiful open harbor with an Ocean Bandstand in the center of the waterfront lawn.

-We walked to the town’s beach just past the Steamship Authority pier.
-Its just off the boat location is easily accessible by the day trippers and swimmers here enjoy the warm waters of Nantucket sound, but in my opinion, there are many more beautiful beaches on the island that are worth the effort to get there.
+You can walk to the town’s beach just past the Steamship Authority pier.
+It is easily accessible by the day trippers and swimmers here enjoy the warm waters of Nantucket sound, but in my opinion, there are many more beautiful beaches on the island that are worth the effort to get there.
 (Here is a link to island’s beaches).

-We spent our last hour of island living chilling at the waterfront Coop de Ville right at the Dockside Pier next to the Hy-Line ferry landing.
-If that is not an island life I don’t know what is!
+On a couple of visits to Oak Bluffs, we have also chilled at the waterfront Coop de Ville right at the Dockside Pier next to the Hy-Line ferry landing.

 To sample the island living for yourself, here is what you need to know:

 Getting there.
 There are several companies operating ferry services from locations in Massachusetts, Rhode Island and Manhattan, NY – arriving either at Oak Bluffs or Vineyard Haven on the island.
 If you are staying in mid or upper Cape Cod, a ferry from Hyannis would be most convenient.
 We took the Hy-Line’s 9 am High-Speed ferry boat from Hyannis that brought us to the island in exactly one hour. (it is the only commercial option in Hyannis).
-Check the seasonal schedule and fairs here. (adult $59 round trip, kids 5-12 $29.50).
+Check the seasonal schedule and fairs here.
 Steamship Authority runs the shortest (and cheapest) route from Falmouth (Woods Hole) on lower Cape Cod on larger ferries (some take cars).
-Be sure to account for for shuttle time to and from parking lots.
+Be sure to account for for shuttle time to and from parking lots (if not taking your car).
+On our latest trip, we allocated 1hr 15 min for the journey from Hyannis and just about made it.

 Getting around.
 Once on the island, there are several ways to get around.

 Option 1.
-You can bring your own car ($87.50 and up depending on the car size, you would have to reserve the space on one of Steamship Authority ferries from Falmouth – the Hy-Line speed ferries from Hyannis do not take cars).
+You can bring your own car ($90 and up depending on the car size, you would have to reserve the space on one of Steamship Authority ferries from Falmouth – the Hy-Line speed ferries from Hyannis do not take cars.
+Read about our experience taking our car to the island here).

 Option 2.
 Car rental at the pier in the town of your arrival (it is probably best to call ahead.)
 We used Hertz, located in Vineyard Haven.
 (There are several rental companies at Oak Bluffs pier as well.)

 Option 3.
-Martha Vineyard Transit Authority (VTA) ($1.25 per town, each way, including town of origin) offers several bus routes between the towns.
+Martha Vineyard Transit Authority (VTA) offers several bus routes between the towns.
 We have used them during this trip between Oak Bluffs and Vineyard Haven to get to our car rental.
 Unfortunately, there are no buses that would take you directly to Aquinnah from Oak Bluffs or Vineyard Haven – you could switch buses, of course, but in my opinion it is too hectic on a day trip.
 So if you would like to explore Aquinnah, options 1 and 2 would be best.

 Option 4.
 There are tour companies (with large buses and van options) that can take you from your ferry around the island in under three hours.